 One of the greatest indicators that a true move of God is taking place is when new believers are generous in their giving.
 This was true in the New Testament (see the Book of Acts).
 It is true today.
 In contrast, one of the greatest warning signs that a movement is headed toward a major slow-down or death is when the money a movement uses is coming from outside the movement.

-Its a serious dual reality: Money helps.
+It’s a serious dual reality: Money helps.
 Money hurts.

-He had been working in a village area and had seen really great things happening.
-The new disciples of Jesus were really excited about their faith.
+He had been working in a village area and seen really great things happening.
+The new disciples of Jesus were excited about their faith.
 They wanted to share it with others.
 They had a heart for their relatives and friends in neighboring villages who had yet to hear the good news.
-In spite of heavy monsoon rains, muddy and slippery foot paths, and other obstacles, they joyfully went regularly to these places to share the gospel.
-New groups of disciples were rapidly being formed as people were believing in Jesus.
+In spite of heavy monsoon rains, mud, slippery footpaths, and other obstacles, they joyfully went out regularly to these nearby villages to share the gospel.
+New groups of disciples were rapidly being formed as people believed in Jesus.
 It was amazing!

-The team came and served sacrificially, tromping through the rain to reach the villages where people were open.
-Thankfully, they had rain boots which they had brought with them from their home country!
-They had a good time and what seemed like fruitful ministry there.
-A few weeks later, with generous hearts, when they left, the team donated their boots to some of the local workers to use in the days to come.
+The team came and served sacrificially, tromping through the rain to reach villages where people were open.
+Thankfully, they had rain boots that they brought with them from their home country!
+They had a good time and what seemed like fruitful ministry.
+A few weeks later when they left, with generous hearts, the team donated their boots to the local workers to use.

 Avoid external funding from the beginning and you will save yourself a lot of headaches!
 Resist the temptation and the lies that tell you that you all should give but the new disciples can not.
 It is simply not Biblical, nor does it lead to fruit!

 Internal money from generous giving is a forward driver of Disciple-Making Movements.
 External money and goods, though sometimes helpful in the short-term or special circumstances, are a major danger to a movement.
 It’s something to be avoided as much as possible.
 Remember, even small things like rain boots matter!